MERLIN ROCKET DESIGN GUIDE

 Bad Company is suitable for crews up to 28 stone.
 It is average in both tacking speed and stability.
 This design won more open meetings than any other in 1979.
 However, the design won a race at the Championships at Falmouth and finished 7th overall.
 Won the Silver Tiller in 1979 and '81, 2nd in 1980.

-Still worth a look on restricted water, especially later versions with a low bow tank., but totally outclassed offwind by the newer designs.
+Still well worth a look on restricted water, especially later versions with a low bow tank.
+Excellent upwind but offwind it lacks planing speed, a problem that has not improved as things have moved on!

 Since building his first two designs for himself, Guy Winder has become one of the leading builders of the Merlin Rocket class.
 Guy's background as an aircraft engineer show in his quest for precision in building.
 His designs can be recognised by their characteristic convex sheerline and relatively narrow transoms, although these features are less marked on his later designs.
 His home waters at Hollingworth Lake made him lean towards boats which would perform well on lakes.